davidlee1818/davidlee1818.github.io/_learning-notes/hive-notes.md

     FROM a JOIN b ON a.key = b.key
     ```

   does not need a reducer.
 For every mapper of A, B is read completely.
-The restriction is that a FULL/RIGHT OUTER JOIN b cannot be performed.
+  The restriction is that:
-  map-side join对于多个表连接时（mapjoin只能是最后一个连接），如果发生在全外或者右外连接时，意味着以右表为准，此时右表的数据在分布式缓存当中，那么左表的每个map任务得到数据是不完整的（缺失了左表没有右表中有的数据）。因此右表也应该经过map阶段，根据连接键作为key，分发到对应的reducer当中，再与左表进行聚合操作。如果右表是最后一个连接的表，那么直接通过流传送到每一个reducer当中，然后遍历右表的每一行数据与之前的join结果（buffered in memory）进行聚合计算。根本原因就是分布式缓存每个map都要共享，无法保存join结果。而通过stream发送到每个reduce，可以正常操作。
+  * Full outer join is not supported since both the tables need to be streamed to perform a full outer join.
+  * A left join can only be converted into a map join if the right table is small enough to fit into memory.
+  * A right join can only be converted into a map join if the left table is small enough to fit into memory.

   2）reduce-side join（common join）:
   Hive converts joins over multiple tables into a single map/reduce job if for every table the same column is used in the join clauses.In every map/reduce stage of the join, the last table in the sequence is streamed through the reducers where as the others are buffered.
 Therefore, it helps to reduce the memory needed in the reducer for buffering the rows for a particular value of the join key by organizing the tables such that the largest tables appear last in the sequence.
   In every map/reduce stage of the join, the table to be streamed can be specified via a hint.